 In 2003, the Judas Priest's 1990 line-up was restored when Rob Halford returned to the group after rekindling the relationship during work on Judas Priest's 4-CD career retrospective "Metalogy."
 In 2004 the band played Ozzfest and released a CD of new studio material entitled Angel of Retribution and an accompanying live DVD in 2005, enjoying a successful world tour that year.

-After an emotional reunion, extensive tour and new studio album, the band released a follow-up album in June 2008, entitled Nostradamus.
+After reunion, extensive tour and new studio album, the band released a follow-up album in June 2008, entitled Nostradamus.
 Unusually for Priest, this album was a double CD and was their first conceptual album; based upon the life and predictions of Nostradamus, which instilled a mixed reaction among fans.

 In 2011, KK Downing announced his retirement.
 The band itself stated that their next world tour, Epitaph, would be their last.
 Downing's replacement is the former guitarist for Steve Harris's daughter, Lauren Harris.
 The new guitarist was born in 1980 when Judas Priest was on the British Steel tour.
 His name is Richie Faulkner.

 In July 2014, Judas Priest released 'Redeemer of Souls'.
 This was the first Judas Priest studio album not to feature KK Downing, and instead feature Richie Faulkner.
 The album was received with much success, and Ian Hill named it Priest's best album yet.
 Later in 2014, Judas Priest embarked on their Redeemer of Souls world tour.